Zxce3/papua-geojson-collections/README.md

 # Papua GeoJSON Collections

-Comprehensive geographic boundary data for Papua provinces in Indonesia, organized by administrative hierarchy and provided in GeoJSON format for web mapping applications.
+Comprehensive, machine-readable geographic boundary data for Papua provinces in Indonesia, organized by administrative hierarchy and provided in GeoJSON format for spatial analysis, GIS, and web mapping applications.

 ## 📍 Overview

-This collection contains complete administrative boundaries for all Papua regions in Indonesia, featuring the latest territorial divisions including the newly established provinces.
-The data is structured hierarchically from province level down to individual villages, making it suitable for detailed geographic analysis and web mapping applications.
+This repository provides authoritative, up-to-date administrative boundaries for all Papua regions in Indonesia, including the latest province splits.
+Data is structured hierarchically (province → regency → district → village) and is suitable for programmatic access, geospatial analytics, and integration with mapping frameworks.

 ## 🗺️ Coverage